Sailing catamaran vs monohull sailboat – Pros & Cons

 A monohull is a type of sailing boat having only one hull.
 The main characteristic of sailing boats is stability.
-The stability is achieved by adding the ballast, the deep keel.
+The stability is achieved by adding the ballast, and the deep keel.

 Although no one knows when the first sailboat was built, archeologists have found remains of primitive canoe-like vessels dating back to ancient Egypt and Mesopotamia.